nickangtc/boiler-react-ts-for-interviews/README.md

 # Boiler React TypeScript for interviews

 Some live coding interviews will have you build something realistic.
 I setup this repo to aid me in one such interview.
+For example, in their "interview prep doc," it said:

+> Prepare your environment: come with a skeleton app ready to consume an API and write tests.
+This is particularly important for languages with lots of boilerplate.

 The purpose of this public repo is for reuse for future interviews.